Interview recorded:Tostedt, Germany

 Well, we were able to live from it [what they produced], we lived from it.
 During the war, we had to ‘pay’ dues, so everything produced on top of our quota [what officials considered to be their personal need] was given to the Wehrmacht etc.

 Did people talk about what was going on; did your parents tell you why there was war, that there was war or did you just understand it by yourself?

 I think I was too young for that.
 So as far as I can think back, people did not talk about it – it was a fact.
-It was that way and one had to accept it and also, one should not have said too much.
+It just was like that and one had to accept it and also, one should not say too much.

 Did you ever witness an incident like that or was that something you were told?

-Witness – no. All of them were true to party principles, all of them were in some kind of party, brownshirts and whatnot.
-That is how they were called and then they had those armlets with the Hakenkreuz.
+I never witnessed anything like that, no. They were all true to party principles, they were all in some kind of party, brownshirts and whatnot.
+That is what they were called and they had those armlets with the Hakenkreuz.
 No, we personally did not witness an incident like that.
-Indeed, what I witnessed was that we once had a relative, I am not sure about how old he was, but he had to be in his 20s and he was a bit underground [meaning: he was critical of the regime].
-And he once visited us, without letting us know before.
+Indeed, what I witnessed was that we once had a relative, I am not sure about how old he was, but he had to be in his 20s and he was a bit underground [critical of the regime].
+Once he visited us, without letting us know before.
 In our neighborhood, there was something we called the tower.
-It was an observation tower where people from the Wehrmacht or something similar were stationed.
+It was an observation tower where people from the Wehrmacht, the party or hell knows what were stationed.
 And they saw our relative when he came.
 He came by foot.
-And they immediately picked him up and we never heard something from him again.
+They immediately picked him up and we never heard of him again.

-Ja, ja.
-We were living outboards the actual village and when a solitary man came, he was carefully examined and they [observants from tower] were there right away.
+Well, we were living on the outskirts of the the actual village and when a solitary man came, he was carefully examined and they [the observants from the tower] were there straight away.

-I think it was the 21st January 1945.
+I think it was 21st January 1945.
 As far as I know that was a Sunday, a Sunday afternoon.
-It was also all dictated.
+All of that was ordered.

 By choice we would have been gone already.
 But that was not allowed.
 That would have been cowardice in front of the enemy.
 We would have been guilty of an offence.
 It was not possible, you were only allowed to do what was ordered.